Sigma Capital Advisors LLC

 Prior to his Wall Street experience, he worked as a senior financial and risk analyst at Fannie Mae, Amtrak and Deloitte LLP in Washington DC and as a bond trader in Banco Sudameris SA (now Banco Patagonia SA) in Argentina.

-He brings expertise and background in areas of debt capital markets, over-the-counter derivatives, structured products, and risk management, within the financial services industry and other corporate sectors in the United States and Latin America and is well-versed in new Machine Learning techniques and Data Analytics.
+He brings expertise and background in areas of debt capital markets, over-the-counter derivatives, structured products, and risk management, within the financial services industry and corporate finance areas in the United States and Latin America and is well-versed in new Machine Learning techniques and Data Analytics.

 Mr. Reos has a degree in economics from the National University of Cuyo, Argentina and holds an MA in economics and mathematics from Torcuato di Tella University, Argentina, an MS in finance from Johns Hopkins University, and a post-graduate degree in Structured Finance from NYU.
 He holds a Financial Risk Management (FRM) certification from the Global Association of Risk Professionals (GARP), of which he is currently a member, as well as other specializations and certifications in Machine/Deep Learning techniques and Blockchain technologies.